AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/datacollection/module1.2/ex3.md

 ![Data Ingestion](./images/home.png)

 Before you continue, you need to select a **[!UICONTROL sandbox]**.
-The sandbox to select is named ``--module2sandbox--``.
-You can do this by clicking the text **[!UICONTROL Production Prod]** in the blue line on top of your screen.
+The sandbox to select is named ``--aepSandboxName--``.
 After selecting the appropriate [!UICONTROL sandbox], you'll see the screen change and now you're in your dedicated [!UICONTROL sandbox].

 ![Data Ingestion](./images/sb1.png)